physicscatalyst.com logo

 • DNA stores all the information necessary for the cell to function (metabolism), to grow and to reproduce further cells of the next generation.

-• The chromatin is condensed into two or more thick ribbon-like chromosomes during the division of cell.
+• The chromatin is condensed into two or more thick ribbon-like chromosomes during the division of cell (see mitosis and meiosis).

 • Functional segments of DNA are called genes.

 • Genes carry information for protein synthesis, which in turn control the development of characters.
-Since genes are present on chromosomes and chromosomes pass from one generation to the next through, genes are called hereditary units.
+Since genes are present on chromosomes and chromosomes pass from one generation to the next, genes are called hereditary units.

 Functions of nucleus: